sebfisch/curry-sqlite3/readme.markdown

 Compared with using `KeyDatabase` there are three main differences:

-  * the import is `KeyDatabaseSQLite3`,
+  * the import is `KeyDatabaseSQLite`,

-  * instead of `persistent`, the function `persistentSQLite3` is used to define the persistent predicate `hello`, and
+  * instead of `persistent`, the function `persistentSQLite` is used to define the persistent predicate `hello`, and

   * the program ends with a call to the function `closeDBHandles`.

-The parameters of the `persistentSQLite3` function are the names of the database file and of the table to store the facts in, respectively.
+The parameters of the `persistentSQLite` function are the names of the database file, of the table to store the facts in, and of the columns of that table respectively.
+You can specify multiple colums if the second argument of the predicate is a tuple with a matching arity.
 The call to `closeDBHandles` closes the handle to the `hello.db` database before the program exits.
 Calling `closeDBHandles` might not be necessary if handles are closed automatically after the program exits, but it is useful to close a database connection earlier in case the program does other things after accessing the database.

 The above program stores the string `"Hello, echo!"` in the table `hello` associated with the `hello` predicate, retrieves the stored